twinplanets/Phoenix-Media-Wall-Sample/README.md

 The Motion Object class on its own is fairly useless, however several classes inherit from it and override some functions.

-By overriding the `protected virtual void UpdateMotionObject()` class.
+By overriding the `protected virtual void UpdateMotionObject()` , functionality can be added to the motion object.
 An example of this can be found in the DebugMotionObject class, which instantiates cubes and spheres at each joint position and updates every frame.

 Either use one of the following classes that overrides Motion Object, or create your own.
 It is not recommended to edit any of the scripts in this package, and if you need to do so, it is recommended to instead copy a script and rename it via file name and class definition.
 Then you can make any tweaks you like without damaging the code base.